jhsu802701/rails_from_scratch_rails5/09-13-admins_lock.md

       login_incorrect_regular
     end
     assert page.has_text?('Your account is locked.')
-    login_correct
+    login_correct_regular
     assert page.has_text?('Your account is locked.') end

-  test 'user can be unlocked by email' do
+  test 'Super admin can be unlocked by email' do
     N_LOCK.times do
-      login_incorrect
+      login_incorrect_super
     end
-    open_email('sean_connery@example.com')
+    open_email('elle_woods@example.com')
     current_email.click_link 'Unlock my account'
     assert page.has_text?('Your account has been unlocked successfully.') assert page.has_text?('Please sign in to continue.')
     clear_emails # Clear the message queue
-    login_correct
+    login_correct_super
     assert page.has_text?('Signed in successfully.')
-    assert page.has_text?('You are logged in as a user (sconnery).') clear_emails # Clear the message queue end
+    assert page.has_text?('You are logged in as a admin (ewoods).') clear_emails # Clear the message queue end

-  test 'user can be unlocked by time' do
+  test 'Regular admin can be unlocked by email' do
     N_LOCK.times do
-      login_incorrect
+      login_incorrect_regular
+    end
+    open_email('paulette_bonafonte@example.com')
+    current_email.click_link 'Unlock my account'
+    assert page.has_text?('Your account has been unlocked successfully.') assert page.has_text?('Please sign in to continue.')
+    clear_emails # Clear the message queue
+    login_correct_regular
+    assert page.has_text?('Signed in successfully.')
+    assert page.has_text?('You are logged in as a admin (ewoods).') clear_emails # Clear the message queue end

+  test 'super admin can be unlocked by time' do
+    N_LOCK.times do
+      login_incorrect_super
     end

     t_lock = Time.now